 To ensure the conservation and enhancement of the built heritage of the Defined Villages, development proposals within the villages must be informed by consideration of the character of the local area.
-The four Defined Villages are rural areas often characterised by spacious residential plots set within mature landscapes, and development densities should reflect the strong built heritage of the villages and their location within a nationally protected landscape.
+The four Defined Villages are rural areas often characterised by spacious residential plots set within mature landscapes, and dDevelopment densities should reflect the strong built heritage of the Defined Vvillages, and their locally distinctive character and location within a nationally protected landscape.